OpenHands Product Update - May 2026

 Sandbox Grouping Strategy UI — The sandbox grouping strategy setting is now exposed to all users in the application settings.
 This gives users more control over how their development environments are organized and managed.

-Enterprise Enhancements
+Enterprise Enhancements and Fixes

 Tavily MCP Proxy — MCP connections to Tavily are now proxied through the app server for enterprise deployments.
 This provides better security controls and monitoring capabilities for organizations using Tavily integrations.